orbitalquark/textadept/doc/manual.md

 #### Key Bindings Changes

-Key binding modifiers have changed from their shortened form to a longer form that is more intuitive. `'c'` is now `'ctrl'`, `'a'` is now `'alt'`, `'m'` is now `'cmd'` on macOS and `'meta'` in the terminal version, and `'s'` is now `'shift'`.
+Key sequence modifiers have changed from their shortened form to a longer form that is more intuitive. `'c'` is now `'ctrl'`, `'a'` is now `'alt'`, `'m'` is now `'cmd'` on macOS and `'meta'` in the terminal version, and `'s'` is now `'shift'`.
 For example, `keys.cn = ...` is now `keys['ctrl+n'] = ...` and